-In 2018-19, electricity generation remained the highest emitting industry in Queensland, Victoria, South Australia and New South Wales and the ACT.
+In 2020-21, electricity generation remained the highest emitting industry in Queensland, Victoria, and New South Wales and the Australian Capital Territory.
 Manufacturing was again the highest emitting industry in Tasmania.
-Oil and gas extraction continued to be the highest emitting industry in Western Australia and the Northern Territory.
+Oil and gas production continued to be the highest emitting industry in Western Australia and the Northern Territory.
+Oil and gas production became the highest emitting industry in South Australia, which was electricity production in 2019-20.

 Industry groupings in this profile are based on the ANZSIC subdivisions.